riolet/rix/README.md

 4. Ability to go lower level and write C code
 5. No reserved keywords, everything is redefinable

-We ran the [prime counting benchmark](https://bjpelc.wordpress.com/2015/01/10/yet-another-language-speed-test-counting-primes-c-c-java-javascript-php-python-and-ruby-2/) for Ritchie, C and Python, and here's what we go:
+We ran the [prime counting benchmark](https://bjpelc.wordpress.com/2015/01/10/yet-another-language-speed-test-counting-primes-c-c-java-javascript-php-python-and-ruby-2/) for Ritchie, C and Python.
+Here's what we got:

 |                    | Ritchie | C   | Python |
 |--------------------|---------|-----|--------|
 | Runtime (ms)       | 457     | 424 | 7836   |
 | Characters of code | 423     | 542 | 474    |

-The best way to introduce yourself to this language is to take a look at some of the examples, and try running them yourself.
-Ritchie is still in early development and many features have not yet been fully implemented and described.
+The best way to introduce yourself to this language is to take a look at some of the examples and try running them yourself.
+Ritchie is still in early development; many features have not yet been fully implemented or described.
 A list of major [development tasks remaining](https://github.com/riolet/ritchie/wiki/State-of-the-Compiler) can be found in the wiki.

 Features
 ========